OhRudi/Sims-3-Package-Reducer-S3PR-by-OhRudi/README.md

 - It removes thumbnails (THUM) and icons (ICON) resources from Package-Files and compresses or decompresses them
 - Thumbnails are safe to remove, the game regenerates them (see image explenation)
 - Icons are safe to remove, the game doesn't use them, nor does CC-Magic
-- __Compressing reduces__ the Package-File size drastically and but it's no performance gain for your game, because your game has to decompresses them while playing
+- __Compressing reduces__ the Package-File size drastically, but it's no performance gain for your game, because your game has to decompresses them while playing
 - __Decompressing expands__ the Package-File size by three times.
 It's a performance gain while playing, cause your game needs them decompressed anyway
 - I'd recommend **compressing your individual CC files**, but **decompressing the merged CC files**, such as the builds from CC-Magic
 - ***DO NOT*** compress mods (like NRaas and other Script-Mods), only compress CC